Leron33/Graph-matching/graphmatch_er/README.md

 This folder contains the code to compare the 2-hop algorithm with the 1-hop algorithm and NoisySeeds algorithm.
-See Section 6.1 and Appendix A in the paper h for details.
+See Section 6.1 and Appendix A in the paper https://arxiv.org/pdf/2004.03816.pdf for details.

 Renyimodel.m: Generate correlated Erdos-Renyi random graph based on the edge-subsampling model